bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-map.md

 This trigger map configuration will trigger a build:

-* with the `deploy-to-production` workflow if a code push happens on the `master` branch (for example, a git flow release branch merged into `master`).
+* With the `deploy-to-production` workflow if a code push happens on the `master` branch (for example, a git flow release branch merged into `master`).
-* with the `deploy-to-staging` workflow if a code push happens on the `develop` branch (for example, a pull request is merged into the `develop` branch).
+* With the `deploy-to-staging` workflow if a code push happens on the `develop` branch (for example, a pull request is merged into the `develop` branch).
-* with the `primary` workflow for any other branch and for pull requests.
+* With the `primary` workflow for any other branch and for pull requests.

 ## How to build only pull requests